-1. More faculty will participate and lead public events related to issues of social justice affecting society.
+More faculty will participate and lead public events related to issues of social justice affecting society.

-Faculty will more actively create dedicated, regular, accessible (via Skype, streaming etc.) space to gather and discuss current events as they relate to diversity, equity, inclusion and social justice.
+1. Faculty will more actively create dedicated, regular, accessible (via Skype, streaming etc.) space to gather and discuss current events particularly in a social justice context.